alanng10/class-lang/Docue/Article/Plat/a.md

 Modules written in Class lang layer above System in plat arch.

+List modules layer on top of System in the arch.

 Text modules layer on top of System in the arch.

 Storey modules layer on top of System in the arch.